BoeingX/boeingx.github.io/posts/2018-10-30-foldr-and-implementation-of-list-index-operator-in-haskell.md

 ---
-title: The Implementation of (!!)
-Operator in Haskell
+title: foldr and implementation of the (!!) in Haskell
 description: Explain the not-so-obvious usage of foldr in the implementation of list index operator (!!) through type inspection and a simple example.
 tags: haskell
 ---